AVSystem/developer-zone/docs/Azure_IoT_Hub_integration/Device_operations/Upgrading_firmware.md

 ## Prerequisites

  - At least one device with active Coiote DM - Azure IoT Hub [synchronization](../Importing_devices_to_Coiote_DM).
  - A firmware file hosted on an HTTP server that is reachable by the Coiote DM server.

 !!! note
-     In this stage of integration, no authentication method is suported for this endpoint - it is required that the firmware is publicly available (or hosted in a private network but with access granted for the Coiote DM server).
+     In this stage of integration, no authentication method is supported for this endpoint - it is required that the firmware is publicly available (or hosted in a private network but with access granted for the Coiote DM server).

+## Scheduling a firmware upgrade

+### Introduction

+The process of upgrading device firmware for Azure IoT Hub devices synchronized with Coiote DM is based on two main elements: the Azure Direct Method mechanism and the Coiote DM Firmware Upgrade task.
+In the process, the Azure *scheduleFirmwareUpdate* direct method is invoked, enabling the Coiote DM to download the specified firmware file and add it to its resources.
+Then, an XML task is scheduled in Coiote DM and the upgrade is performed on the device.

+!!! info
+    For firmware file recognition in Coiote, global identifiers are used.
+This means that it is recommended to name your firmware files using the format: yourdomainName + randomized value.
+If the same firmware file name is used again, then Coiote DM will be able to utilize the once downloaded resource without the need to download it again.

-## Invoking the *scheduleFirmwareUpdate* direct method
+### Step 1: Invoking the Azure *scheduleFirmwareUpdate* direct method

 To initiate the firmware upgrade procedure for your device: